-The system requires users to create an account and completion of a web-based form and upload of a proposal document.
+The system requires users to create an account, complete a web-based form and upload of a proposal document.
 The proposal document should be formatted with fonts no smaller than 12 pt with a maximum of 5 text pages plus figures and appendices, and should contain the following technical information:

 - 1. Research goals including background needed to place your proposal in the proper context, and the significance of the proposed work. - 2.
-Experimental details sufficient for the PAC to determine the feasibility of your experiment: what you want to measure, estimates of signal and background including any assumptions, and a justification for time request including any contingencies. - 3.
+Experimental details sufficient for the PAC to determine the feasibility of your experiment: what you want to measure, estimates of signal and background including any assumptions, the total beamtime request for your experiment, and a justification for time request including any contingencies.
+Note: the request for beam time must include time you need to setup and take down your experiment.
+Thus, you will be expected to start setup on your first day of beam and be finished taking down your experiment by your last day. - 3.
 If you require help in the form of specialized equipment (including user equipment shipped to LANL for the experiment), personnel expertise, or facility operations, discuss these needs.
+A plan for equipment used in your experiment and not provided by LANL, i.e., equipment brought for your experiment, must be made clear (e.g., ships back to home institution following experiment completion, maintain at LANL for future experiments, etc.).

-When submitting your requested beam days make your request on the assumption that WNR intends to run at approximately 4 μ A at 100 pulses per second and the Lujan Center nominally operates at 100 μ A at 20 pulses per second.
+When submitting your requested beam days make your request on the assumption that WNR intends to run at approximately 4 $\mu$ A at 100 pulses per second and the Lujan Center nominally operates at 100 $\mu$ A at 20 pulses per second.
+Delivery of lower-than-nominal beam is possible during scheduled run time, so planning for contingencies is advised.

-If your proposal requires specialized facility operations (e.g. Target 2 / sole use or non-standard operation of the Proton Storage Ring), be aware that the proposal will face additional scrutiny due to potential consequences for other experiments.
+If your proposal requires specialized facility operations (e.g. Target 2 / sole use or non-standard operation of the Proton Storage Ring), be aware that the proposal will face additional scrutiny due to potential consequences (i.e. loss of beam) for other experiments.